Kyle Busch: In popular culture

+Other ventures

 Rowdy Energy

-Rowdy Energy, was an energy drink company based in Del Mar, California, was founded in 2019 by NASCAR driver Kyle Busch and beverage entrepreneur Jeff Church.
+Rowdy Energy was an energy drink company based in Del Mar, California founded in 2019 by Busch and beverage entrepreneur Jeff Church.

-The drink, named after Busch's nickname "Rowdy," was launched in 2019 by Busch and Jeff Church, co-founder of Suja Juice.
-Busch created it as a healthier option for himself and his fans.
-The first batch was produced in January 2020, with ten flavors available online, including seven sugar-free, Keto-certified options.
+The first batch of the drink was produced in January 2020, with ten flavors available online, including seven sugar-free, Keto-certified options.
 The traditional drinks contained 60% less sugar than other popular energy drinks.

 Rowdy branding first appeared at the 2020 24 Hours of Daytona when Busch was seen with a Cherry Limeade can and wearing a Rowdy Energy hat.
 The logo also appeared on his Daytona 500 helmet, and Busch drank a Rowdy Energy after his race exit.
 Rowdy Energy is listed as an associate partner on KyleBusch.com.
 In late 2020, the brand sponsored Formula D driver Ken Gushi.
 It also sponsored races like the Southern Super Series' Rowdy Energy Twin 100s at Five Flags Speedway and Sprint car racing's the TRD KKBM Giveback Classic.
 Additionally, Rowdy Energy sponsored sprint and midget car driver Rico Abreu.

 On January 10, 2024, Busch announced that Rowdy Energy had ceased operations and closed its doors in the following weeks.

+Auto Dealerships

+Kyle Busch, along with Dennis & Co., partnered to acquire the Hawthorne Chevrolet franchise in New Jersey in May 2024.
+Busch later partnered with Boyd Automotive to purchase the OBX Chevrolet franchise in Kitty Hawk, NC.